 Agricultural production is shifting to larger farms, and farmers are relying more on contracts—and less on spot markets—to buy and sell inputs and products.
-Even so, small farms are still important, and most transactions continue to be made through spot markets.
+Even so, small farms are still important, and most transactions continue to be made through spot markets where commodities are bought and sold in open market transactions for immediate delivery.
 Research on farm structure covers these elements, and also examines the ownership and organization of farm businesses; the links among farms, farm households, buyers, input providers, and contractors; and the mix of inputs and products on farms.

 The ERS research program on farm structure examines developments in the farm sector as a whole and for individual commodities, assesses their causes, and evaluates their impacts on productivity, financial performance, prices, and environmental outcomes.
 ERS research provides detailed empirical analyses of specific issues related to the economics of farm structure and organization.
 For examples of recent and ongoing research topics, see Research on Farm Structure and Organization.

 ERS also has three periodic report series related to farm structure:

 - Characteristics and Production Costs Reports.
 ERS researchers examine how production costs vary among producers of different commodities, as well as how farm operator and structural characteristics affect cost and returns estimates.

 For a complete list and links to reports in these three series, see Readings.